-It aims to make the welfare system simpler by replacing some existing benefits and tax credit.
-Click here for more information including on how to claim.
+It aims to make the benefits system simpler by replacing some existing benefits and tax credits.
+Universal Credit will eventually replace:

 - Council Tax Reduction to help pay your council tax.
 You need to claim this from your local council.